android-sms-gateway/docs-web/docs/faq/webhooks.md

 To use webhooks with a self-signed certificate, follow these steps:

-1. Create a `client.cnf` file with the following content:
+1. Create a `server.cnf` file with the following content:

     ```ini
     [req]